aliceranzhou/aliceranzhou.github.io/_posts/2017-12-20-reflections-on-3b.md

 let your requests be made known unto God.
 And the peace of God, which passeth all understanding,
 shall keep your hearts and minds through Christ Jesus._
+(Philippians 4:6-7, KJV)

 Having brothers and sisters who walk together in this life, like Christian and Hopeful in _The Pilgrim's Progress_, and examples to follow, like Faithful, is such a blessing.
 This term I have grown in appreciation for our university fellowship.
 Previously, because of cultural (and language) barriers, I found it difficult to relate to international students.
 Through prayer and storms, this has changed.
 Truly, though culture may differ, but we are united in Christ.
 I may still be known as 'the girl with the worst Chinese', but nevertheless, we continue to spur each other on in this good race.
 (As a side note, my Chinese has improved quite a bit this term).
 Indeed, true friendships are founded firstly on our covenant with the Lord.
 And in loving as we ought, we are in turn blessed immensely.

 _There is one body, and one Spirit,
 even as ye are called in one hope of your calling;
 One Lord, one faith, one baptism, One God and Father of all,
 who is above all, and through all, and in you all._
+(Ephesians 4:4-6, KJV)

 If you've read this far... kudos.
 One last thought.

 I got sick in the last month of the term.
 The last time I sick before this was in high school (barring a short time of coughing in Fall 2016).
 That week I had four sets of CS assignments due, and an upcoming paper.
 I was only able to do work for the first two and a half days of sickness.
 God is gracious and I was more productive in those first days than ever before.
 However, the remaining days of that week were painful, and truly a reminder of my frailty and the preciousness of health.
 It's times like those where _we rejoice in sufferings_ gets put to the test.
 Yes, I know that:

-_God works for the good of those who love him,
+_all things work together for good to them that love God,
-who are called according to His purpose_
+to them who are the called according to his purpose._
+(Romans 8:38, KJV)

 but I am currently in pain and it is hard to rejoice, and to be confident that this is life.
 But even so, as the psalmist sings,

 _My flesh and my heart faileth:
 but God is the strength of my heart, and my portion for ever._
+(Psalm 73:25, KJV)

 Further I was reminded of the love of my family, pastors, and brothers and sisters in Christ.
 Mom made me pear soup when I could not stomach food, Dad took me to the hospital at crazy hours of the night (day?), Matthew helped me get things from upstairs when I had no energy, pastors and friends prayed for me.
 In these ways and more, I was showered with love, and have all the more incentive to serve those in my life whatever way I can.